ckswilliams/modOpenREM/docs/celery-windows.rst

    Figure 2: General properties

+Next, click on the ``Triggers`` tab so that you can set when the task will be run.
+As a minimum you should add an ``At startup`` trigger.
+To do this, click ``New...``.
+In the dialogue box that appears select ``At startup`` from the ``Begin the task`` options and ensure that the ``Enabled`` checkbox is selected.
+Then click ``OK``.
+You may wish to add other triggers that take place at specific times during the day, as shown in figure 3.

-Figure 3 shows the times when the task will be triggered.
-In the example celery is started at system start up, and restarted multiple times each day to ensure that it is running before any PACS queries.
+In the example shown in figure 3 celery is started at system start up, and restarted multiple times each day to ensure that it is running before any PACS queries.
 Your requirements may be more straightforward than this example.

 .. figure:: img/030_taskPropertiesTriggers.png